 Windows 10 Healthy Gaming Guide

 Playing video games should be relaxing and fun.
-Repetitive movements, poor posture, and overindulgence, though, can sometimes cause numbness, tingling, and other issues that might escalate into serious health problems.
-Read the health warnings and suggestions in this guide to develop healthy gaming practices.
+Repetitive movements, poor posture and overindulgence, though, can sometimes cause numbness, tingling and other issues that might escalate into serious health problems.
+Read the health warnings and follow the suggestions in this guide to develop healthy gaming practises.

 Because there are a variety of factors that may contribute to MSDs, this guide can't provide everything you need to know to prevent MSDs.
 For some people, following the suggestions may reduce their risk of sustaining an MSD.
 For others, it may not.
 However, many people are likely to experience greater comfort when following these suggestions.